tsabunkar/aws-developer-prep/serverless/serverless.md

 - You can log results to CloudWatch
 - If you are using JS/AJAX that uses multiple domains with API Gateway, ensure that you have enabled CORS on API Gateway
 - CORS is enforced by the client by default.

+---

+# Version with Lambda

+- Versioning
+  - When you use versioning in AWS Lambda, you can publish one or more versions of your lambda function.
+As a result, you can work with different variations of your lambda function in your development workflow, such as development, beta, and production
+  - Each lambda function version has a unique Amazon Resource Name (ARN).
+After you publish a version, it is immutable (that is, it cannot be changed)
+  - AWS lambda maintains your latest function code in the $LATEST version.
+When you update your funcion code, AWS Lambda replaces the code in the $LATEST version of the Lambda function.
+- Qualified/Unqualified ARNs
+  - You can refer to this function using its Amazon Resource Name (ARN).
+THere are 2 ARNs associated with this initial version:
+    - Qualified ARN:
+      - The function ARN with the version suffix.
+      - $ arn:aws:lambda:aws-region:acct-id:function:helloworld:$LATEST
+    - Unqualified ARN:
+      - The function ARN without the version suffix
+      - arn:aws:lambda:aws-region:acct-id:function:helloworld
+- Alias
+  - After intially creating a lambda function (the \$LATEST version), you can publish a version 1 of it.
+By creating an alias named PROD that points to version 1, you can now use the PROD alias to invoke version 1 of the lambda function.
+  - Now, you can update the code (the \$LATEST version) with all of your improvements, and then publish another stable and improved version (version2).
+You can promote version2 to production by remapping the PROD alias so that it points to version2.
+If you find something wrong, you can easily roll back the production version to version1 by remapping the PROD alias so that it points to version1.

+---

+# Exam Tips fo Version Control with Lambda

+- Can have multiple versions of lambda functions
+- Latest version will use \$LATEST
+- Qualified version will use \$LATEST, unqualified will not have it
+- Versions are immutable in nature (Cannot be changed/edited)
+- Can split traffic using aliases to different versions
+  - NOTE: Cannot split traffic with \$LATEST, instead create an alias to latest.